Tree Climbing in the Alps:

 Most of us at some time, have been tempted to explore that cool, peaceful, leafy canopy of a tree, swing from a branch, or just sit up high and yell madly at our mates down below!

 Well, tree climbing is no longer the domain of young children.
 It is a fully recognised sport and it is great fun for all ages.
+You can try this activity as part of our summer multi activity holiday in the Alps

 You wear a harness and are attached to a rope so you are totally safe, which means you can climb much bigger trees than you would ever have dared to climb as a child.